vrdhn/eow/README.md

 and return a new html page, with path of wave file embededed.

 ## 8. Frontend Design
-No fancy, just HTML.
+No fancy, just HTML, constructed at server.

 ## 9. Frontend Impl
 golang html/template, embedded in main.go for now.

 ## 10. Server Design
-A SQLite database for storing url's data.
-A python function to do everything,
-A bottle.py to wrap and call the function.

 ## 11. Server Impl
 golang, single file for now